 It is important to understand that a lawyer representing a person arrested for driving under the influence (DUI) or driving with a blood alcohol level at or above the legal limit (0.08%) in San Francisco must appear at the San Francisco Superior Court located at 850 Bryant Street.
 In addition, a person arrested for a DUI in San Francisco will have a separate California DMV license suspension action stemming from an arrest for driving with a blood alcohol level at or above the legal limit.
-This second DUI case will be before the Department of Motor Vehicles' Driver Safety Office located at 1377 Fell Street, San Francisco.
+This second DUI case will be before a Hearing Officer at the Department of Motor Vehicles' Driver Safety Office located at 1377 Fell Street on the Second Floor in San Francisco.
 The DUI criminal case is unrelated to the Department of Motor Vehicles DUI case.

 A DUI arrest in San Francisco will most often initiate two separate cases.
 The first case is the DUI criminal case which will be prosecuted by the District Attorney's office in one of the courtrooms located on the second floor of the San Francisco Hall of Justice if the case is charged as a misdemeanor DUI or on the first floor of the Hall of Justice if the case is charged as a felony.
 The San Francisco District Attorney will almost always charge a person arrested for DUI with two separate criminal violations following a DUI arrest made by a California Highway Patrol officer, San Francisco Police Officer, or San Francisco County Deputy Sheriff.